mehulagg/gitlab/doc/ci/caching/index.md

 # Caching in GitLab CI/CD

-Cache is job output that GitLab stores so you can reuse it in a subsequent job.
-When you use cache, subsequent jobs execute more quickly.
+A cache is one or more files that a job downloads and saves.
+Subsequent jobs that use the same cache don't have to download the files again, so they execute more quickly.

 To learn how to define the cache in your `.gitlab-ci.yml` file, see the [`cache` reference](../yaml/README.md#cache).